|Last Quarterly Update:||11/4/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 The US trade show and event planning industry includes about 4,500 companies with combined annual revenue of about $10 billion.
-Moderate growth is forecast for the industry over the next two years.
 The recovering economy and increases in corporate spending on travel could drive additional demand for trade show services.

 Organizers of performing arts and sports events are not included in this industry.